-- There are over 120 million people who speak French fluently, either as a native or adopted language and who use it on a regular basis.
+- Over 120 million people around the world speak French fluently, either as a native or adopted language and who use it on a regular basis.

 - There are many French-speaking-countries – French is the major or an official language in over 30 countries, second only to English.